-- Select one: 3 credits - GVT101 Comparative Politics (3) -- CC - GVT113 Introduction to American Politics -- CR - GVT121 International Relations (3) -- CC - o HIS105 Introduction to World History I: From Antiquity to 1500 (3) CC - o HIS106 Introduction to World History II: From 1500 (3) CC - o HIS220 American History to 1877 (3) CC - HIS221 American History from 1877 to the Present (3) CC - HIS331 Introduction to Historiography (3) -- WI - HG442 Thesis Research (2) - HG443 Research Project (3) ILIT; RP; WI - Electives: 15 credits, of which: 6 credits must be at the 300 level or above, AND at least one course must be taken from each of 3 areas: European Hiwstory; Non-Western History; US History.
-Access the list of the acceptable History and Government electives from the History & Government department section of the Daemen catalogue, or from the Program Plans optino on the Registrar's web page.
+- HST105 Introduction to World History I: From Antiquity to 1500 (3) CI - o HST106 Introduction to World History II: From 1500 (3) CI - HST220 American History to 1877 (3) CI - o HST221 American History from 1877 to the Present (3) CI - HST331 Introduction to Historiography (3) -- WI - Select one: 3 credits - PSC101 Comparative Politics (3) -- CI - PSC113 Introduction to American Politics -- CR - PSC121 International Relations (3) -- CI - HP442 Thesis Research (2) - HP443 Research Project (3) ILIT; RP; WI - Electives: 15 credits, of which: 6 credits must be at the 300 level or above, AND at least one course must be taken from each of 3 areas: European Concentration; US Concentration; World Concentration.
+Access the list of the acceptable History and Political Science electives from the History & Political Science department section of the Daemen catalog, or from the Program Plans option on the Registrar's web page.

-Career Field Experience:

-CFE97 Career Preparation Seminar (0); AND 3 credits in a Career Field Experience (CFE) relevant to the major

-Liberal Arts and Sciences: 18 credits

-Consult the guidelines on LAS course selection from the suggested course sequence for the BA, History, accessible from the History & Government department section of the Daemen catalogue, or from the Program Plans option on the Registrar's web page.
+- Career Field Experience: - CFE97 Career Preparation Seminar (0); AND 3 credits in a Career Field Experience (CFE) relevant to the major - Liberal Arts and Sciences: 18 credits - Consult the guidelines on LAS course selection from the suggested course sequence for the BA, History, accessible from the History & Political Science department section of the Daemen catalog, or from the Program Plans option on the Registrar's web page.

-- o CMP101 English Composition (3) CS; ILIT; WI - IND101 Sustainable & Critical Relationships (3) - o MTH104 Survey of Statistics (3) -- CT; QL - Liberal Arts and Sciences including Foreign Language: 24 Credits - Foreign Language Requirement

-Students must demonstrate proficiency in a foreign language through the intermediate level.
+- CMP101 English Composition (3) CS; ILIT; WI - IND101 Sustainable & Critical Relationships (3) - MTH104 Survey of Statistics (3) -- CT; QL - o Liberal Arts and Sciences including Foreign Language: 24 Credits - o Foreign Language Requirement - Students must demonstrate proficiency in a foreign language through the intermediate level.
 The requirement may be satisfied through the completion of college level coursework or the successful completion of a proficiency examination.
-A complete description of the requirement is available in the Foreign Language section of the Daemen catalogue.
+A complete description of the requirement is available in the Foreign Language section of the Daemen catalog. - Core Electives: 12 credits